Vietnam.vn - Nền tảng quảng bá Việt Nam

 COMPANY LIKE KINDERGARTEN

-Many options to send students to summer
+Many options for sending students on summer vacation

 Some public primary schools in Ho Chi Minh City also organize summer boarding with a variety of useful activities.
 For example, Hoa Binh Primary School (District 1) has announced a plan to enroll students in summer boarding classes (organized for 6 weeks, with a variety of subjects in physical education, sports, arts, creativity, with fees, from June 17).